CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#path_create_directory.fd" name="path_create_directory.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The working directory at which the resolution of the directory to be created starts.
+    The working directory at which the resolution of the path starts.

 - <a href="#path_create_directory.path" name="path_create_directory.path"></a><code>const char \*<strong>path</strong></code> and <a href="#path_create_directory.path_len" name="path_create_directory.path_len"></a><code>size\_t <strong>path\_len</strong></code>

-    The path at which the directory should be created.
+    The path at which to create the directory.

 ### <a href="#path_filestat_get" name="path_filestat_get"></a>`__wasi_path_filestat_get()`

-Gets attributes of a file by path.
+Return the attributes of a file or directory.

+Note: This is similar to `stat` in POSIX.

 Inputs:

 - <a href="#path_filestat_get.fd" name="path_filestat_get.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The working directory at which the resolution of the path whose attributes have to be obtained starts.
+    The working directory at which the resolution of the path starts.

 - <a href="#path_filestat_get.flags" name="path_filestat_get.flags"></a><code>[\_\_wasi\_lookupflags\_t](#lookupflags) <strong>flags</strong></code>

     Flags determining the method of how the path is resolved.

 - <a href="#path_filestat_get.path" name="path_filestat_get.path"></a><code>const char \*<strong>path</strong></code> and <a href="#path_filestat_get.path_len" name="path_filestat_get.path_len"></a><code>size\_t <strong>path\_len</strong></code>

-    The path of the file whose attributes have to be obtained.
+    The path of the file or directory to inspect.

 - <a href="#path_filestat_get.buf" name="path_filestat_get.buf"></a><code>[\_\_wasi\_filestat\_t](#filestat) \*<strong>buf</strong></code>